 Laura Hicklin was one of last year’s nominees and continues to give to the community.
 She is active in the weekly swimming sessions and continues to fight to keep the pool open alongside Castle Vale Pool User Group.
 Laura was instrumental in the Year of Celebration Event and attends steering groups meeting to ensure there is representative for young people.
 Laura is proactive in many groups such as Centre stage and Knits N Pieces and was integral with CVCRS’s Sexual Health Education Course where she became a peer leader in encouraging other young people to participate.

 Volunteer of the Year Award

 Dean Kavanagh works a full time job as research scientist, has a young family and still puts in hundreds of hours into to managing Switch Radio in an entirely volunteer capacity.
-He often sends emails at 3-4am, is the hardest working person they know and the station would not be here today if it wasn’t for him.
+He often sends emails at 3-4am and he is the hardest working person they know and the station would not be here today if it wasn’t for him.

-Fay Hoare is the in house councilor at CVCRS and volunteers at The Sanctuary on a weekly basis (sometimes over 30 hours per week) providing one to one counseling alongside supporting some of the health & wellbeing groups, such as cancer support, 2-4 all and Alzheimer’s group.
+Fay Hoare is the in house counselling at CVCRS and volunteers at The Sanctuary on a weekly basis, (sometimes over 30 hours per week) providing one to one counselling alongside supporting some of the health & wellbeing groups, such as cancer support, 2-4 all and Alzheimer’s group.
 Fay has worked her magic on many clients and enabled people to become part of the community they live in, encouraging them to attend group sessions and new activities.